dsmcdermott/rly/parse/src/parser_doc.md

 // stack.
 //
 // After the tree has been walked, the stack consists of a single Vec representing the
-// child nodes of the top-level 'start' node, which should itself consist of a single
+// child nodes of the top-level 'Start' node, which should itself consist of a single
 // element representing the single child 'Sum' node. final_result can then be run to
 // extract that value and return the calculator to a fresh state. struct Calculator {